klange/toaruos/README.md

 * `userspace/donut.c` and `userspace/fire.c` are obfucscated C demos by Andy Sloane.

-* We ask that anyone who notices unlicensed materials in this repository apply Hanlon's Razor and assume we're were idiots and missed it before assuming malicious intent; you may report content for which a license is not provided by emailing us.
+* We ask that anyone who notices unlicensed materials in this repository apply Hanlon's Razor and assume we were idiots and missed it before assuming malicious intent; you may report content for which a license is not provided by emailing us.